Deforming convex projective manifolds: The Characteristic Convexity Function

-Suppose $B$ is a properly convex submanifold of a properly convex manifold $M$, both without boundary so that $\xi B\subset\xi M$.
-The next result says that far inside $B$ (as measured in $M$) the characteristic convexity functions for $B$ and $M$ are almost equal.
+Suppose $B$ is a properly convex submanifold of a properly convex manifold $M$, both without boundary{\edit,} then $\xi B\subset\xi M$.
+The next result says that far inside $B$ the characteristic convexity functions for $B$ and $M$ are almost equal.

 \begin{lemma}[convexity functions on submanifolds] Given $\epsilon>0$ and a dimension $n,$ there is $R=R(\epsilon,n)>0$ with the following property.
 Suppose $B\subset M$ are properly convex $n$--manifolds with characteristic convexity functions $c_B$ and $c_M$.
 Let $U\subset B$ be the subset of all $x$ with $d_{M}(x,M\setminus B)>R$ and define $g=c_M-c_B:\xi U\to\RR$.
 Then $\| D^k g\|<\epsilon$ for $0\le k\le 2$. \end{lemma}